jckimble/pkgbuilds/README.md

 To build AUR packages of your own selection, fork this repository.
 The master branch contains most of the build actions.

   - Fork this GitHub repository.
-  - Create a release (name currently hardcoded as "repository") in which your package repository will be stored.
   - Add git submodule
   - Each time you push an update to the repository, the package will be built and uploaded, and the repository updated.